 Move the control box arm and next open the blade housing cover.
-Turn the blade tension handle to release the blade tension until the wheel is pulled in and the blade is lying loose in the blade housing.
+Turn the blade tension valve handle to "0" position to release the blade tension until the wheel is pulled in and the blade is lying loose in the blade housing.
 Lift the blade out of the blade housing.